-The regulatory framework and recent developments are described in the "Utilities Regulatory Information" section in CU Inc.'s MD&A and is incorporated herein by reference.
-The MD&A may be found on SEDAR at www.sedar.com.
+The regulatory framework and recent developments are described in the "Utilities Regulatory Information" section in CU Inc.'s MD&A, which is incorporated herein by reference.
+The MD&A may be found on SEDAR+ at www.sedarplus.ca.

 THREE YEAR HISTORY